OpenDataServices/dokku-branch-deployer/docs/config.md

 # All Configuration Options

+Configuration is done by a mix of environment variables and a settings file.

-Configuration should be set in environment variables, but can also be set in a `.env` file in the project root (mostly for development use).
+Some config options must be set in environment variables, as they are used in several different places.
+Most settings can in theory be set in either place.

-## LOG_LEVEL

-Can be the usual things (e.g. 'DEBUG', 'INFO', etc.).
-Default is 'INFO'.

-## GITHUB_SECRET

-When you create your webhook in your GitHub repo settings, you have the option of setting a secret.
-It's highly recommended that you set this.
-If you do, github will use that secret to calculate an HMAC signature of the POST data using SHA1 and [send it with the POST in a header](https://developer.github.com/webhooks/#delivery-headers).
-Set the same secret in this variable to have the app calculate the same HMAC signature and verify that they match.
-In this way we can verify that this POST request did indeed come from a service that has this secret, which hopefully means only Github.
+A settings file must be placed in `/app/settings/settings.yaml` inside the container.
+If you follow the setup instructions in the docs, that means at `/var/lib/dokku/data/storage/$APP_NAME/settings/settings.yaml` on your host.

-## SSH_DOKKU_*
+## SSH_DOKKU_* environment variables

 The connection information for your Dokku server via SSH.
 The only required one is `SSH_DOKKU_HOST` which has no default and nothing else really works without it.
 The others have useful defaults: